-Permit Authorities will seek to evaluate the Permit Scheme so as to measure whether the objectives are being met.
-A formal evaluation of performance against the scheme objectives will take place, and the outcome of each evaluation made available, in accordance with Regulation 16A of Statutory Instrument 2007 No. 3372 as amended.
+In accordance with Regulations, Permit Authorities will seek to evaluate the Permit Scheme so as to measure whether the objectives are being met.
+A formal evaluation of performance against the scheme objectives will take place, and the outcome of each evaluation made available, in accordance with Regulation 16A of Statutory Instrument 2007 No. 3372 as amended. following the initial 12 month period of scheme operation and annually thereafter.

 Specific guidance on the objective of ensuring parity of treatment for all types of works and promoters, and the demonstration of that parity, were addressed in section 16.2 above.
+In relation to the other Yorkshire Common Permit Scheme objectives, it will be necessary to establish new means of monitoring and evaluation.
 Under the Yorkshire Common Permit Scheme, a range of benefits arising from the operation of the Scheme have been identified and a suite of Key Success Measures (KSMs) developed to measure the effectiveness of the Scheme in meeting the objectives.